How to Improve Group Dynamics of Your HOA Board

 Group dynamics are the underlying forces that affect how your homeowners association Board acts and performs.
 Individual personality is one area that makes your Board members unique, but group dynamics go far beyond that.

 Diversity among team members includes experiences and backgrounds, skills, education, and problem-solving techniques.
 There are natural leaders and followers.
 Boards consist of diverse members that come together to create the synergy needed to manage your homeowner association.
-According to these Seattle property managers there’s no one type that is better than the other, so recognize each member’s role as unique and equally valuable.
+According to Morningside Apartments there’s no one type that is better than the other, so recognize each member’s role as unique and equally valuable.